Tresor11/BookStore/README.md

 # Project Name

-> This project is a book managment app build with React and Redux.
+> This project is a book managment app build with React,Redux and Rails.

 ![screenshot](./bookstore.png)

-This is a simple application where the user can create a book and can filter the books they wants to see by category
+This project is a simple application where the user can create a book and can filter the books they want to see by category.
+The application fetches the data from a rails API that was built especially for this project

 ## Built With

 - javaScript
+- ruby
 - React
+- rails
 - Redux
 - Node js
 - Heroku